 MelodyVR, just like Rhapsody years prior, decided to rebrand itself into Napster Group in December 2020.
 The combined business went public on the London Stock Exchange in February 2021.

-For now, Napster aims to relaunch under a completely revamped platform later in 2021.
-The new service will be available on a bunch of different devices but primarily on Smartphones, Tablets, TVs, Computers, Consoles, and Car Stereos.
-Users will be able to stream video content online as well as enjoy immersive VR experiences.
+Napster relaunched under a completely revamped platform later in 2021.
+The new service would be available on a bunch of different devices including smartphones, smart TVs, and more.
+Users would be able to stream video content online as well as enjoy immersive VR experiences.

 Why Did Napster Fail?